alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-misguidance-of-all-Sufis.md

 ---
+group13: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
-title: "Misguidance of the Sufis"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 19433"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no. 19433
-hijri: "Dhul-Qa'dah 20, 1441"
+summary: Muslims have to hold fast to the Qur'an, Sunnah, and to the way of the Salaf with regard to both beliefs and deeds.
+May Allah help us all to acquire beneficial knowledge and to increase our good deeds!
+tags:
+- alifta
+title: Misguidance of the Sufis
 translation: false
-lang: en
-summary: "Muslims have to hold fast to the Qur'an, Sunnah, and to the way of the Salaf with regard to both beliefs and deeds.
-May Allah help us all to acquire beneficial knowledge and to increase our good deeds!"
-group13: true
 ---

 ### Question: